 If you don’t have a specific bike in mind, try to at least narrow down your choices between certain bike brands.
 You can get a good idea about models to look out for, common problems, availability of parts, and etc. Those who are selling a known defective model prey on prospective buyers who just see a great deal and a shiny exterior.

 Look into models that have known shortcomings, so that you can either have it corrected or avoid increasing the risk of common motorcycle accidents.
-Read more now to find out what you can do to protect yourself on the road.
+Do what you can to protect yourself on the road.

 Account for Price of Parts and Labor